play-lang/play/docs/design.md

 These expression subroutines are abstracted away in `src/language/operator-grammar` and located in `src/parser/parselet`.

 The parser is responsible for generating an abstract syntax tree.
-The data structure for the tree contains the root node, which is always a program node, a symbol table constructed while parsing, and a table that maps action (function) names to information about those actions.
+The data structure for the tree contains the root node, which is always a program node, a symbol table constructed while parsing, and a table that maps function names to information about those functions.

 ## Type Checker